quinncthirtyone/SessionTracker69/Readme.md

     - Backups folder in case of accidental data corruption.

 ## Installation Instructions
-1. Open a Powershell window as admin and run below command to allow powershell modules to load on your system.
+1. Open a Powershell window as admin and run the following command to allow powershell modules to load on your system.
 Choose `Yes` when prompted.
     - `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

 2. Download ***SessionTracker.zip*** from the [latest release](https://github.com/quinncthirtyone/SessionTracker69/releases/latest).